gorpipe/gor/documentation/src/functions.rst

    * - ``LISTNUMSTD(str) : float``
      - The unbiased standard deviation of the elements (element as numbers).
      - :ref:`listnumstd`
-   * - ``LISTINDEX(str, str, sep) : int``
+   * - ``LISTINDEX(str,str[,sep]) : int``
      - The one based index to a list of elements where a target is found.
 The function will search the list defined in parameter 1 for the first instance of parameter 2.
+Optional separator argument.
      - :ref:`listindex`
-   * - ``LISTMAP(str,str-con) : str``
+   * - ``LISTMAP(str,str-con[,sep]) : str``
      - The list translated using expression provided in second argument.
 Element denoted with x.
+Optional separator argument.
      - :ref:`listmap`
-   * - ``LISTFILTER(str,str-con) : str``
+   * - ``LISTFILTER(str,str-con[,sep]) : str``
      - The list filtered using expression provided in second argument.
 Element as x, index as i.
+Optional separator argument.
 Example LISTFILTER(col,'x != 1') or LISTFILTER(col,'i > 2')
      - :ref:`listfilter`
-   * - ``LISTZIP(str,str) : str``
+   * - ``LISTZIP(str,str[,sep,delim]) : str``
      - Two lists zipped together, each pair of elements separated with a semicolon.
+Optional separator and delimter arguments.
      - :ref:`listzip`
-   * - ``LISTZIPFILTER(str,str,str-con) : str``
+   * - ``LISTZIPFILTER(str,str,str-con[,sep,delim]) : str``
-     - Filter the first list by the content of the second list.
+     - Filter the first list by the content of the second list, with an optional separator argument.
+Optional separator and delimter arguments.
      - :ref:`listzipfilter`
    * - ``LISTCOMB(str,int,int) : str``
      - Returns a semi-comma-separated list of all combinations of elements in the input list of length within the interval specified by the input integers.
      - :ref:`listcomb`
-   * - ``LISTADD(str,str,str) : str``
+   * - ``LISTADD(str,str[,sep]) : str``
-     - Returns a list with the given item added to the end.
+     - Returns a list with the given item added to the end, with an optional separator argument.
      - :ref:`listadd`
    * - ``FSVMAP(str,int,str-con,str) : str``
      - The list of equally separated values (second argument) translated using expression provided in third argument.
 Fourth argument is the result separator.
 Element denoted with x.
 Example FSVMAP(col,2,'x+1',',').
 Also see :ref:`LISTMAP<listmap>`.
      - :ref:`fsvmap`
-   * - ``COLS2LIST(str) : str``
+   * - ``COLS2LIST(str[,sep]) : str``
-     - Collapse values from multiple columns into a single list, separated by commas
+     - Collapse values from multiple columns into a single list, with an optional separator argument.
      - :ref:`cols2list`
-   * - ``COLS2LIST(str, str) : str``
-     - Collapse values from multiple columns into a single list, with a custom separator
-     - :ref:`cols2list`
-   * - ``COLS2LISTMAP(str, str) : str``
-     - Collapse values from multiple columns into a single list with an expression applied, separated by commas
-     - :ref:`cols2listmap`
-   * - ``COLS2LISTMAP(str, str, str) : str``
+   * - ``COLS2LISTMAP(str,str[,sep]) : str``
-     - Collapse values from multiple columns into a single list with an expression applied, with a custom separator
+     - Collapse values from multiple columns into a single list with an expression applied, with optional separator argument
      - :ref:`cols2listmap`

 Genomic-Specific Functions